soulatcrossroad/dawnscribbler.github.io/_posts/2019-03-11-I-am-the-Lord-you-do-it-to-me.md

 layout: post
 title: "I am the Lord – you do it to me"
 comments: false
-description: "Mar 10th 2019 Mass Reading Reflection"
+description: "Mar 11th 2019 Mass Reading Reflection"
-keywords: "temptation, sinners, repentance, Lent"
+keywords: "sheep, goat, last day, Judgement"
 ---

 [Monday of the First Week of Lent](https://www.ewtn.com/daily-readings/?date=2019-03-11)